Manu National Park

 The interest of Paititi was revived by a report to the Pope around the year 1600.
 This report was found in the year of 2001 in the Roman Catholic Jesuits.
 You can find Paititi in the Pantiacolla mountains in Manu and it is a place with a lot of possible expeditions.
 Maybe you can find it our for yourself!

-We offer two different trips to Manu National Park: a five day and a 7 day adventurous rainforest trip.Manu Expedition 5 days Manu Biosphere Reserve 7 days
+Manu is one of the best places on earth for jungle trips, expeditions and adventures.
+We offer two different trips to Manu National Park: a five day and a 7 day adventurous rainforest junlge trip.Manu Expedition 5 days Manu Biosphere Reserve 7 days